Is there a pamphlet with all this information in it? Yes!

 orthotics, and supplies when used outside a physician's office.
 If a product,

-a code for them in the Fee Schedule (e.g., codes from Medicare's Healthcare
+for them in the Fee Schedule (e.g., codes from Medicare's Healthcare

 Common Procedure Coding System, HCPCS).